 First Choice Baby Food: Applesauce, Carrots, Pears, and Sweet Potatoes are approved when bearing an OU-P or OU Kosher for Passover symbol.

-The OU has researched these nutritional supplements and infant formulas and determined that they are respectively suitable for someone who is infirm (choleh she'ain bo sakanah) and for infants, when bearing the OU logo.
+(choleh she'ain bo sakanah) and for infants, when bearing the OU logo.
 Most of these products contain kitnios, and for some that is the primary ingredient.

 brickyard bank